anarchetype-ai/JazzSON/README.md

 ## First Launch

-JazzSON is not notarized yet.
-On first launch, macOS may warn that it cannot verify the app.
+JazzSON is not notarized (and will not be).
+On first launch, macOS will refuse to open it.

-To open it:
+To proceed:
-1. Open the DMG.
+1. Go to System Settings
-2. Drag JazzSON to Applications.
+2. Go to Privacy & Security
-3. In Applications, Control-click JazzSON.
-4. Choose Open.
-5. Confirm Open.
+3. Scroll down to the part that says "JazzSON.app" was blocked... and click Open Anyway
+4. Confirm to Open Anyway

 ## Requirements